-About 25 of our popular local food truck chefs participated in this inaugural event in 2012, and in 2014 about 65 kitchens-on-wheels will offer sample-sized and full-sized portions of their most popular menu items.
+When the Street Eats Food Truck Festival opened in 2012, about 25 popular Phoenix local food truck chefs participated in that inaugural event.
+In 2020 we'll have 55+ kitchens-on-wheels offering sample-sized and full-sized portions of their most popular menu items.

-Street truck food has been featured on the Food Network, and the culture has evolved.
+Street truck food has been featured on the Food Network and the culture continues to evolve.
 It isn't just hot dogs and chips anymore!
 Food trucks are now providing high-quality cuisine "while maintaining the edgy nostalgia of traditional street food."

 Things To Know About Street Eats